Semisimple characters for inner froms I: GL_n(D): Semisimple characters

 \begin{corollary} Suppose two~$\Delta$ and~$\Delta'$ have the same degree and the same group level.
 And suppose that~$\theta$ and~$\theta'$ intertwine.
 Then~$f(E|F)=f(E'|F)$,~$e(E|F)=e(E'|F)$ and~$k_0(\Delta)=k_0(\Delta')$. \end{corollary}

-\begin{proof} By doubling we can assume that both lattice sequences have the same period.
-If~$r=r'$ then we can apply Theorem~\ref{thmEqualDegreeFromIntertwining}.
+\begin{proof} By passing to affine translates of the strata we can assume that both lattice sequences have the same period.
+If~$r=r'$ then we can apply Proposition~\ref{propEqualDegreeFromIntertwining}.
 Suppose now that~$r<r'$.
-Then there is a simple stratum~$\Delta(r'-r)$ equivalent to~$\Delta((r'-r)+)$ and~$\theta((r'-r)+)$ still intertwines~$\theta'$.
-Thus~$E(r'-r)$ and~$E'$ have the same degrees and the same inertia degrees by Theorem~\ref{thmEqualDegreeFromIntertwining}.
+Then there is a simple stratum~$\Delta(r'-r)$ equivalent to~$\Delta((r'-r)+)$ and~$\theta((r'-r)+)$ and~$\theta'$ still intertwine.
+Thus~$E(r'-r)$ and~$E'$ have the same degrees and the same inertia degrees by Proposition~\ref{propEqualDegreeFromIntertwining}.
 Thus~$E|F$ and~$E(r'-r)|F$ have the same ramification index by Proposition~\ref{propSimplePure},i.e.~$E|F$ and~$E'|F$ have the same ramification index.
 Thus the stratum~$\Delta((r'-r)+)$ is still simple because